-- It has peptidoglycan layer (the main component of cell walls) outside the cytoplasmic membrane made of long polysaccharide chains cross-linked by peptide bridges, it provides rigidity and protection. - Loss of cell wall leads to death (this can be affected by some antibiotics and by lysozyme). - The cell wall may also contain proteins that serve as adherence agents (virulence factors) - The more virulence factors bacteria have, the more severe they are. - Bacterial adhesion is a process in which bacteria attach to other cells. - In gram positive bacteria, the peptidoglycan layer consists of about 70 layers while in gram negative bacteria there is only one layer of peptidoglycan.
+It has peptidoglycan layer outside the cytoplasmic membrane made of long polysaccharide chains cross-linked by peptide bridges, it provides rigidity and protection.

+Loss of cell wall leads to death (this can be affected by some antibiotics and by lysozyme).

+The cell wall may also contain proteins that serve as adherence agents (virulence factors)

+In gram positive bacteria, the peptidoglycan layer consists of about 70 layers while in gram negative bacteria there is only one layer of peptidoglycan.
-Peptidoglycan

-thickness

-Thick

-Thin